What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Ponderosa Adventure Park

 This wildlife park is a great place to check out some diverse wildlife in a safe setting.
-All the animals belong to the African safari motif, offering a unique experience for a Costa Rica zoo.
+All the animals belong to the African safari motif, offering a great experience hard to find Costa Rican wildlife.

 Adventure X

-This indoor park will create a lasting memory for your children.
+This indoor park will make a lasting impression for you and your children.
 With ropes courses to navigate, walls to climb, trampolines to jump on, and ninja warrior-esque obstacles, your kids will have an absolute blast, and you can too.
 Sometimes, you just need a way to have those little ones use up their energy, and Adventure X in San Jose is the perfect solution.

 Costa Rica Awaits